bnadji/BAlert/README.md

 # BAlert Methods

+Before we talk about the methods, its good to know how alerts are created and used:
+#### How alerts are created?
 Alerts are created in two steps:
 1. Collect, merge and reconcile all options to create the alert's **Configuration Object** that we saw in **"Configuration Object"** section.